wireservice/csvkit/docs/index.rst

 .. note::

     If you need to do more complex data analysis than csvkit can handle, use `agate <https://github.com/wireservice/agate>`_.
 If you need csvkit to be faster or to handle larger files, you may be reaching the limits of csvkit.
-Consider loading the data into SQL, or using `xsv <https://github.com/BurntSushi/xsv>`_.
+Consider loading the data into SQL, or using `qsv <https://github.com/jqnatividad/qsv>`_ or `xsv <https://github.com/BurntSushi/xsv>`_.

 Why csvkit?
 ===========